henryubuntu/Univaz-University/README.md

 + A series of courses to learn Java, C, Python, Databases, Data Science, Big Data.

++ I suggest as I first say in this progamming course to save the money by having the job of your dreams or your own objectives to complete parts or all of these courses and or this training, to together rule the world and change it for good and do things in secret, and other things together that must be done to be done publicly to be officially recognized like countries and other things.

 + At the end of all this courses you will learn intuition and maybe psychic powers, trust your instincts, keep sane your mind and relax.

 + Having no people to interact with while making the training, will be a problem if you do not do it, so I suggest to relax also talking with other people not just writing (this update will count to update my main logo with some or an animal[s]).